GabieSE/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-This directory is all about pointers, arraysand string
+This is all about pointers, arrays and strings